 Our upcoming opponents

-Not only will November’s clash with City be our first at the Bridge in the WSL this season, it is a maiden meeting between the two sides at our stadium.
+Not only will tomorrow's clash with City be our first at the Bridge in the WSL this season, it is a maiden meeting between the two sides at our stadium.

-And what a clash it is set up to be with last season’s top two once again battling for an important three points.
+And what a clash it is set up to be as last season’s top two again battle for an important three points.
 With Chelsea pipping City to the title last season on goal difference, both sides know every point gained is precious!

 City ran the Blues incredibly close last term, but our emphatic 6-0 win against Manchester United on the final day of the campaign ensured our fifth consecutive league title.